 The first step to thinking above the tactical level is to accept that this responsibility rests with the individual.
 The Army develops leaders via three training domains: institutional, operational, and self-development.
 The institutional domain is accomplished through the various levels of PME that all must attend.
-The operational is attained by the practical experiences that leaders gain through deployments, field exercises, and serving in key positions.
+The operational is attained by the practical expericapable of thinking and operating above the tactical level.
+Gen. Mark A. Milley, the chief of the Army Staff, has challenged soldiers to "read these books and to discuss, debate, and think critically about the ideas they contain."2 Exploring this traditional route and the ences that leaders gain through deployments, field exercises, and serving in key positions.
 Selfdevelopment bridges the gap between the other two domains by deepening and expanding the breadth and depth of one's knowledge.
-Ironically, it is the easiest domain to develop, yet often the most ignored.1
+Ironically, it is the easiest domain to develop, yet often the most ignored.1 suggested literature will greatly assist with self-development efforts.